zchee/golang-wiki/Go-1.6-release-party.md

 Here is a list of the groups who are participating.
 - [Sydney Go users' group](http://www.meetup.com/golang-syd/events/228276309/)

-_If your group is not listed here yet?
-Edit the page and add yourself._
+_If your group is not listed here yet, edit the page and add yourself._

 ### What happens in a release party?
 Go 1.6 is the 7th release of the language which has been open source since November 10th, 2009 -- that's 6.5 years since the project was open sourced and nearly 4 years since the 1.0 release.